jessemcbride/pokemon-go-alerter/README.md

 	]
 ```

 The `delay` field is the minimum time in seconds between alerts.
-It's not exact, it's just a buffer to prevent your channel from being spammed.
+It's not exact, it's just a buffer to prevent your channel from being spammed (the latest commit to master disables this functionality -- need to fix!).

 ## Running